shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

 ```
 **borsh:** It is a library which provides us the functionality of serialization or deserialization of data.

-**bs58**: It helps to encode the string to base 58 encoding.
+**bs58:** It helps to encode the string to base 58 encoding.

-**@solana/spl-token :** It is a library which holds all the util functions to create the token on the solana blockchain.
+**@solana/spl-token: ** It is a library which holds all the util functions to create the token on the Solana blockchain.

 **crypto:** It is an algorithm that performs data encryption and decryption.

 **bn.js:** The BN.js library for calculating with big numbers in JavaScript.

-**@solana/web3.js:** It helps to prepare the instruction for transactions using various util methods.
+**@solana/web3.js:** This JavaScript API helps to prepare the instructions for transactions made on Solana.

 ```javascript
 /*File: src/utils/nftCreation.js*/